hitchcockwill/camp-four-creative/_posts/2013-08-05-creating-backbone-belay.md

 The suite that I have written so far for Belay is simple and still has a long way to go before it is complete, but each time I save a change to backbone-belay.js, it’s a great feeling to know that at least the basics are not broken.

 ### Grunt
 While working on Belay, I got my first exposure to Grunt.js and instantly fell in love.
-Grunt is a javascript based task runner that automates every step of the deployment process and can handle everything from CoffeeScript compiling to automated testing.
+Grunt is a JavaScript based task runner that automates every step of the deployment process and can handle everything from CoffeeScript and SASS compiling to linting and automated testing.

-For this project, I configured grunt to compile CoffeeScript and run the Jasmine test suite.
+For this project, I configured Grunt to compile CoffeeScript and run the Jasmine test suite.
 The best part is that it runs automatically and unobtrusively every time the codebase changes.

 ## Challenges